1. Find A Program

 The online application is designed to give you the ability to submit all supporting documents in one form.

 Most graduate programs at KU require letters of recommendation.
 Most programs have incorporated online letters of recommendation as part of their application.
 You will be asked on page 5 of the application for the names and e-mail addresses of your references.
 Once you submit the request, e-mails will be sent to your recommenders giving them instructions on how to complete their recommendation.
 If you are not prompted for information about your recommenders on page 5 of the application, this means the program you are applying to does not accept letters of recommendation online.
 If you have any questions about your program's requirements, please contact the program directly.
 You may download the recommendation form if your recommenders are unable to complete the form online.

 If your school offers electronic transcripts, you may request that the paperless version be sent directly to Graduate Admissions.
-In the application, upload a receipt verifying that you did sent the transcript; the receipt should list the processing date and mailing address.
+In the application, upload a receipt verifying you had the transcript sent to either Graduate Admissions or the academic program; the receipt should list the processing date and mailing address.
 Transcripts will be considered official if they are sent directly by the degree granting institution.

 All international students and those who are indicate that English is not their first language are required to check-in at the Applied English Center (AEC) upon arrival on campus.
 At that time, the AEC will confirm the student's level of English proficiency and determine if additional English courses are required.

 4. Submit the application and pay the application fee